 Ladies and Gentlemen:

-This letter of intent (“Agreement”), effective when executed by all the parties hereto (the “Effective Date”), will evidence the current mutual intent, as set forth in Article I below, of Southeastern Public Service Authority (“SPSA”) and Enron Power Marketing, Inc., a Delaware corporation (“EPMI”), to evaluate the possibility of the marketing on behalf of or purchase of power from SPSA by EPMI from generation facilities owned or controlled by SPSA (the “Proposed Transaction”).
+This letter of intent (“Agreement”), effective when executed by all the parties hereto (the “Effective Date”), will evidence the current mutual intent, as set forth in Article I below, of Southeastern Public Service Authority (“SPSA”) and Enron Power Marketing, Inc., a Delaware corporation (“EPMI”), to evaluate the possibility of the marketing on behalf of or purchase of power from SPSA by EPMI from the Norfolk Virginia generation facilities owned or controlled by SPSA (the “Proposed Transaction”).
 SPSA and EPMI are sometimes referred to individually as a “Party” and collectively as the “Parties.”

 This Agreement is intended to set forth certain basic terms of the understanding reached to date and to serve as a basis for further discussions and negotiations among the Parties with respect to the Proposed Transaction.
 The matters set forth in Article I are not intended to and do not constitute a binding agreement of the Parties with respect to the goods and services comprising the Proposed Transaction.
 Any such binding agreement will only arise upon the negotiation, execution and delivery of mutually satisfactory definitive agreements and the satisfaction of the conditions set forth therein, including the approval of such agreements and the Proposed Transaction by the respective board of directors of each Party.
 The matters set forth in Article II do constitute binding agreements of the Parties.